long2ice/alarmer/README.md

 ## Throttling

-`Throttling` is used to throttle error messages.
+`Throttling` is used to throttling error messages if there are too many errors.

 ```py
 from alarmer import Alarmer